Preview Panel

 - Eye-off icon with “Preview” label = preview is visible (click to hide)

-The preview button also highlights when the panel is open, providing a visual indicator of its state.
+The preview button highlights when the panel is open, providing a visual indicator of its state.

 Preview pages